Film revisiting ‘Bowling Alone’ revives calls for public media to focus on civic engagement

 Nearly 30 years ago, the political scientist Robert Putnam shook the media landscape when he published research explaining why Americans seemed to be increasingly disengaged with civics and their respective communities.

 His 1995 paper in the Journal of Democracy went viral at the time.
-“Bowling Alone: America’s Declining Social Capital,” was featured in NPR, the New York Times, the Washington Post, People magazine and other national media outlets.
+“Bowling Alone: America’s Declining Social Capital,” was featured by NPR, the New York Times, the Washington Post, People magazine and other national media outlets.
 Within weeks, Putnam’s research attracted many high-profile fans, including then-President Bill Clinton.
 In February 1995, he presented his research at Harvard’s John F. Kennedy School of Government, where he was a professor.

 Putnam, in 1995, spoke about his research at Harvard’s Kennedy School.